Guests

 She has lived in Erfurt as a freelance artist since 2007.
 From 2007 to 2019, she was a lecturer at the Erfurt School of Painting, and also took on teaching assignments at the University of Erfurt and the Bauhaus University Weimar.
 For her work, which has been exhibited in Erfurt, Berlin, Münster, Basel, Zurich, Barcelona, New York and Miami, among other places, she has received various prizes and scholarships, including the scholarship of the Cultural Foundation of the Free State of Thuringia in both 2008 and 2017 as well as the Pulse Award Miami in 2012.

-In the 2022/2023 season, she is responsible for the overall design of "The Steadfast Tin Soldier".
+In the 2022/2023 season, she is responsible objects and props of "Pretty Lola, Pleasant Liesel" and the overall design of "The Hare and the Hedgehog".

 Photo by: Marcel Krummrich